-My first big overseas trip was a 36 day trip of Europe with Topdeck.
+My first big overseas trip was a 36 day trip to Europe with Topdeck.
 I was going through a really hard time before I booked it.
 I was unhappy with my life and my relationship and a close family member had just passed away, I was devastated.
 I remember very clearly, sitting at my desk at work, trying to fight back tears.
-I was incredibly angry and frustrated, overwhelmed with how unhappy I felt in life.
+I was incredibly angry and frustrated, overwhelmed by how unhappy I felt in life.
 All I could think was, “I need something.
 I need something BIG.”
 Without really thinking, I jumped on a flight booking website and found a sale on one-way fares to Paris.
 I grabbed my credit card, hands shaking, and booked it.

 That was an incredibly exhilarating moment for me.
 At 20, it was the first time I’d really stood up and done something big for myself.
 I figured I’d just sort out the rest of my trip later and, when it came time, I decided a Topdeck trip was the best way to do it.
-So I booked myself on the longest trip I could find, ended up meeting one of my best friends in the whole wide world and had a 36 day adventure that would change my life forever.
+So I booked myself on the longest trip I could find, ended up meeting one of my best friends in the whole wide world and had a 36-day adventure that would change my life forever.
 It sparked my love for travel.
 It set me up to live the life I do now, all because I got to a point of such anger and frustration I acted impulsively and did something a bit crazy.
 Thank gosh for crazy!

 I just found myself on my second trip with Topdeck, this time for work, thanks to the amazing teams at AirAsia, Perth Airport and Topdeck.
-It was an amazing experience for me because last time I was on a Todpeck trip I was in a really bad place in my life, feeling completely lost and helpless.
+It was an amazing experience for me because last time I was on a Topdeck trip I was in a really bad place in my life, feeling completely lost and helpless.
 Fast forward 9 years and I’m on another Topdeck trip as part of my dream job and I’m the happiest I’ve ever been in my life.

 If you read my blog posts regularly, you’ll know I believe everything happens for a reason.
-My Topdeck trip 9 years ago and this one weren’t a coincidence, they were acting as mirrors to book-end my 20s and allow me to see two very different points in my life and fully appreciate them and how far I’ve grown and how much I’ve learned.
+My Topdeck trip 9 years ago and this one weren’t a coincidence, they were acting as mirrors to bookend my 20s and allow me to see two very different points in my life and fully appreciate them and how far I’ve grown and how much I’ve learned.

 Before I took the big step of booking that one-way flight I had tried to get my friends to travel with me.
-I’d attempted to motivate those close to me to book a trip too, for us to have the adventure together, because that way it would be ‘safe’.
+I’d attempted to motivate those close to me to book a trip too, for us to have the adventure together because that way it would be ‘safe’.
 But all I received were empty promises and false hopes.
 It occurred to me I couldn’t keep putting my adventures and my life on hold, waiting for others to do it with me.
 I realised I had to take charge of my own destiny and be brave enough to go by myself.
 That’s the beauty of group trips, you can take the bold step of going by yourself but you know you’ll never be alone and, if you’re lucky like I was, you’ll meet one of your lifelong soul mates outside the meeting point hostel at 5am in the morning and be friends for life.

-I meet so many beautiful, intelligent, hard-working, strong women who want to travel and see the world, but feel held back for various reasons.
+I meet so many beautiful, intelligent, hard-working, strong women who want to travel and see the world but feel held back for various reasons.
 If this sounds familiar, I want these words to be your very own mirror.
 They’re here to remind you that it’s okay to be worried, doubtful or scared and it’s also okay to want more for yourself, to crave adventure and choose yourself first.
 If your soul is longing for adventure, don’t keep putting it off.
 If you need something ‘big’ in your life, like I did, then just go for it.
 Do it.
-Because, I promise you, it will change your life.
+Because I promise you, it will change your life.

 My trip taught me so many things.
 It very clearly highlighted the parts of myself I was ashamed of, tired of and desperately wanted to change.
 It also gave me a huge amount of clarity, I remember sitting on a rock in Meteora having this strange sense of calm ripple through my body and soul, out of nowhere I realised, innately, this is what I wanted in my life.
 To travel and find myself in moments like this one, totally lost in the world, tangled up in wild adventures.
 That moment fuelled me to the place I’m in now.